 Add local flavor by including a gift from a small business in your city.
 Complete the package with handmade gift tags or handwritten elements, like a short greeting and signatures on a card.

 The bottom line: When generosity puts a spotlight on business partnerships, both parties recognize the value of the relationship.
-Gift giving can be a catalyst to customer loyalty.
+Client gift giving can be a catalyst to customer loyalty.
 Don’t miss out on regular opportunities to thank your clients.